 327 Beacon was designed and built in 1872 by Frederick B. Pope for speculative sale, one of fourteen contiguous houses (303-305-307-309-311-313-315-317-319-321-323-325-327-329 Beacon) he designed and built in the early 1870s.

 327 Beacon was built on the eastern 33 feet of a 50 foot wide lot originally sold by the Commonwealth of Massachusetts as two 25 foot lots at its March 2, 1872, auction.
 Frederick Pope had been the successful bidder, but did not take title to the land before erecting the house.

-On April 30, 1873, the land with the house on it was purchased from the Commonwealth by Emma Esther (Howe) Proctor, the wife of leather dealer Thomas Emerson Proctor, to whom Frederick Pope transferred his right to purchase the property.
+On April 30, 1873, the land with the house on it was purchased from the Commonwealth by Emma Esther (Howe) Proctor, the wife of leather dealer and real estate investor Thomas Emerson Proctor, to whom Frederick Pope transferred his right to purchase the property.
 The Proctors previously had lived in Peabody.
 On the same day, she sold the remaining 17 foot lot to the west to Frederick Pope, including in the deed a stipulation that the rear of any house built at 329 Beacon could not extend further south than the rear of the house at 327 Beacon.